GGolfz/lecture-note/Agile/Week01.md

 - Descriptive information can be the comment for explain each line of code in the code file too.

+- Comment in code more useful in term of helping in reviewing the code and also remind the thing that you think during code.

 ## Software VS Hareware

 Failure Rate: Software doesn't wear out, it deteriorates